5 Best Water Parks in North Carolina to Get Your Splash On

 Summer is just around the corner, which means it’s the perfect time to start planning your summer getaway in North Carolina.
 So, if your idea of “getting away” is escaping the steaming hot heat and the humidity, then a water park is a perfect relief.
 Lucky for us, North Carolina has plenty to choose from, it doesn’t matter if you want to stay outdoors or be inside, enjoy a gentle wade in the pool or brave a monstrous tube slide.
 The Tarheel state has a little something for everyone.

 Wet n’ Wild Emerald Pointe, located in beautiful Greensboro, is one of the largest water parks in the area and has been rated one of the top ten in the country.
-Spread across a whopping 41 acres, there’s three million gallons of fun to be had here, including tube slides, body slides, extreme body slides, wave pools, the “Lazee River,” the interactive “Soak Zone” water play area and Happy Harbor – a play area especially for small children.
-After you work up an appetite, there’s also plenty of summertime favorites for munching like hot dogs, hamburgers, pizza and funnel cakes.
+Spread across a whopping 41 acres, there are three million gallons of fun to be had here, including tube slides, body slides, extreme body slides, wave pools, the “Lazee River,” the interactive “Soak Zone” water play area and Happy Harbor – a play area, especially for small children.
+After you work up an appetite, there’s also plenty of summertime favorites for munching like hot dogs, hamburgers, pizza, and funnel cakes.

 Although Carolina Harbor Water Park is technically located within the Carowinds amusement park in Charlotte, it has enough attractions to make it a vacation destination all on its own.
 There’s a 27,000 square foot wave pool, Blackbeard’s Revenge, a six-story-tall complex with six adrenaline-pumping slides and three twisting attractions, a lazy river (that will float you right across the South Carolina state line!) and Surfer’s Swell – a unique angled wall that gives riders the sensation of catching an ocean wave.
 You’ll pay one price to get into both parks, so make sure you allow yourself enough time to experience everything.